chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 );
 ```

-The [tailwind docs](https://tailwindcss.com) are a great resource to get you started.
-The starter uses [twin.macro](https://github.com/ben-rogerson/twin.macro) which also has some additional helpful utilities.
+The [tailwind docs](https://tailwindcss.com) is a great resource to get you started.
+The starter uses [twin.macro](https://github.com/ben-rogerson/twin.macro) which is a fantastic library, and includes many additional variants.

 **Customisation**

 - [Tailwind config](https://tailwindcss.com/docs/configuration).
 Open up the `tailwind.config.js` file to set your own project preferences & requirements, such as break-points, colours, and fonts.

-- A layout component (`src/components/elements/layout.js`) is used for setting a standardised default layout.
+- A layout component (`src/components/Layout.js`) is used for setting a standardised default layout to wrap pages.

+- Dark & Light mode.
+Open up `src/components/styled/baseStyles.js` and `tailwind.config.js` to see where/how CSS custom properties are added.

 - This template uses the plugin [typefaces](https://github.com/KyleAMathews/typefaces/blob/master/README.md) to optimise font delivery.
 Changing font(s) simply requires installing your favourite typeface-font and importing into `gatsby-browser.js`.
 Remember to add your font(s) into `tailwind.config.js`, either the fonts sans/serif array, in order to use it with tailwind utilities.